-Because epoxy is naturally transparent once cured, it becomes an attractive way to showcase memorabilia that are fragile or have odd shapes, such as bottle caps, photographs, and minerals.
-In fact, there are few limitations to what's possible with this.
+Because epoxy is naturally transparent once cured, it's an attractive way to showcase fragile or oddly-shaped memorabilia, such as bottle caps, photographs, minerals, etc.

 What shouldn't be embedded in epoxy?